PointCloudLibrary/pcl/doc/tutorials/content/pcl_visualizer.rst

 that, you may wish to colour specific point clouds to make them distinguishable in the viewer.
 PCLVizualizer provides facilities for displaying point clouds with the colour data stored within them, or for assigning colours to point clouds.
-This code sample illustrates these features.

 RGB point clouds